 Your child's healthcare provider will give your child an exam.
 He or she will listen to your child’s heart and lungs, and look for other symptoms.

 Your child's healthcare provider will refer your child to a pediatric cardiologist.
 This is a doctor with special training to diagnose and treat heart problems in babies and children.
-Your child's doctor will recommend diagnostic tests.
+Your child's doctor may recommend other tests such as:

 A chest X-ray shows your child’s heart and lungs.
 The X-ray may show changes in the lungs because of extra blood flow.

 An ECG records the electrical activity of the heart.
-It also shows abnormal rhythms (arrhythmias or dysrhythmias) and finds heart muscle stress.
+It also shows abnormal rhythms (arrhythmias) and finds heart muscle stress.

 An echo uses sound waves to make a moving picture of the heart and heart valves.